qdrant/landing_page/qdrant-landing/content/documentation/cloud/cluster-upgrades.md

 ---
-title: Cluster upgrades
+title: Upgrade Clusters
 weight: 55
 ---

-# Cluster upgrades
+# Upgrading Qdrant Cloud Clusters

 As soon as a new Qdrant version is available.
 Qdrant Cloud will show you an upgrade notification in the Cluster list and on the Cluster details page.